Malé: History

 In early foreign sources, Malé was called Ambria or Mahl.
 For the Maldivians, it was Fura Malé, i.e. "Malé the Pre-Eminent".

-When Ibn Battuta traveled to Malé in 1343, he provided a rather extensive description of the city as well as the Islands of the Maldives overall.
+When Ibn Battuta traveled to Malé in 1343 (in المَحَل thus the entire Maldivian islands were ذِيبَةُ المَحَل Dhībat-ul-Maḥal), he provided a rather extensive description of the city as well as the Islands of the Maldives overall.
 He mentioned that the Queen, Rehendhi Khadeeja, had a residence in Malé, which from its description may be assimilated to the same palace of the later sultan rulers, in the centre of the island.
 Within the palace compounds, several pits contained stores of cowrie shells, ready to be traded.
 Ibn Battuta also mentioned several mosques, built in wood.

-Malé was fortified in the 17th century by the sultan Muhammad Imaduddin, who built walls on the north, east and west side of the island.
+Malé was fortified in the 17th century by the sultan Muhammad Imaduddin, who built walls on the north, east, and west sides of the island.

 An inner harbour was used by fishing vessels and small dhonis, while larger vessels had to anchor in the outer harbour, between the islands of Vilingili and Hulhule.
-The island covered less than one square mile in size, and was surrounded by a shallow lagoon.
+The island covered less than one square mile in size and was surrounded by a shallow lagoon.

 Malé had 2,148 inhabitants in 1888, but population growth soon led to the search for new spaces for housing.
 The old forts and decrepit walls were dismantled in 1925–1927 under the reign of Muhammad Shamsuddeen III, to be rebuilt on a smaller scale.
 Roads were also widened and straightened.
 Former large cemeteries had also been cleared out, to achieve more housing space.

 The Royal Palace (Gan'duvaru) was destroyed along with the picturesque forts (koshi) and bastions (buruzu) when the city was remodelled under President Ibrahim Nasir's rule in the aftermath of the abolition of the monarchy in 1968.
-Only the National Museum building, residence of the last sultan, as well as the Malé Friday Mosque, remain.
+Only the National Museum building, the residence of the last sultan, as well as the Malé Friday Mosque, remain.

 Malé's residents soon grew to 11,453 by 1967 and 29,522 by 1977.
-In order to cater for the growing population, by 1986 the shallow lagoon around Malé was reclaimed.
+To cater to the growing population, by 1986 the shallow lagoon around Malé was reclaimed.

 The most revered place in Malé is the Medhu Ziyaaraiy, across the street from the Malé Friday Mosque: the tomb of Abu al-Barakat Yusuf al-Barbari, considered to have converted the Maldives to Islam in 1153.

 Geography

 Climate

-Malé has a tropical monsoon climate under the Köppen climate classification.
+Malé has a tropical monsoon climate (Am) under the Köppen climate classification.
 The city features a mix of both wet and dry seasons, with the wet season lasting from April through January and the drier season covering the months of February and March.
-Unlike a number of cities with this climate, Malé experiences relatively consistent temperatures throughout the course of the year, with an average high of 30 C and an average low of 26.5 C, which is equivalent to many equatorial cities' average year-round daily mean.
+Unlike several cities with this climate, Malé experiences relatively consistent temperatures throughout the year, with an average high of 30 C and an average low of 26.5 C, which is equivalent to many equatorial cities' average year-round daily mean.
 The city averages slightly more than 1900 mm of precipitation annually.
-The temperature is constantly high year-round due in part to the Maldives having the lowest median elevation anywhere in the world.
+The temperature is constantly high year-round.